iamleese/scroll-animations/readme.md

 Adds Locomotive.js scroll animation attributes to Gutenberg blocks

 ## Description
 This plugin uses Locomotive scroll to create beautiful scroll-based animations.
 It will add Locomotive Scroll attributes to blocks that you would like to animate.
+For more details on Locomotive Scroll visit their github page at: https://github.com/locomotivemtl/locomotive-scroll

 ## Installation